build-on-aws/content/posts/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 Now, check your email at the address you indicated to confirm your subscription for notifications.

-At this point, any time your registered users experience a response time of greater than 3s in a one minute period, you will receive an email notification.
+At this point, any time your registered users experience a response time of greater than 3s in a one-minute period, you will receive an email notification.

 Let’s test this out to see if it is working.
 Return to the frontend web interface at [http://localhost:8080](http://localhost:8080/) and reload the page a few times.
 Within a minute or so, you should receive an email notification for your alarm: